Directory

 How should I clean my Northwest-issued laptop?

-To clean the keyboard, use a soft, clean white cloth, cotton swabs and a can of compressed air.
+To clean the keyboard, use a soft, clean, cotton cloth, cotton swabs and a can of compressed air.
 Do not spray cleaning solutions onto keyboard.
 A one-part isopropyl alcohol and one-part water (50/50) solution is all that is needed.
 Do not spray or pour the solution directly onto keyboard.
 Pour a small amount on a cloth, squeeze out excess and gently apply the cloth to the keyboard.
 Use cotton swabs and compressed air to clean between the keys.
 Turn the keyboard upside down and gently shake to dislodge any particles stuck between keys.

 Am I responsible for backing up personal files on my Northwest-issued laptop?